Summer is a great time to enjoy parks and reserves. Follow our tips to make sure you stay safe in the heat.

 Some parks and gardens, like Mount Lofty Botanic Garden, are closed on days of severe, extreme or catastrophic fire danger, and all national parks and reserves are closed on days of catastrophic fire danger.

-Make sure you check fire danger ratings online with National Parks, the CFS or the Bureau of Meteorology before you go.
-If in doubt, call the Natural Resource Centre nearest to the park to ask whether it is open.
+Make sure you check fire danger ratings online with national parks, the CFS or the Bureau of Meteorology before you go.
+If in doubt, visit the closures and alerts page on the National Parks and Wildlife Service South Australia website to check whether the park you plan to visit is open.

 Plan your walk